opulo-inc/ohai/docs/feeder8/oqc/index.md

   	![](img/oqc-34.JPG)
   	![](img/gundam3.jpg)

-4. If required, choose the appropriate test from the `Test to Run` drop-down menu
+4. Choose the appropriate test from the `Test to Run` drop-down menu
 5. Click the `Run Test` button found at the bottom of the Gundam application window
 6. Input the following information when the application prompts for data input:
 	* `Please input the unit source version` - Enter the current production revision number (`v1.1.0` for example)